 Producers and buyers engage in conscientious business practices.
 JUSTA buys local.
 Our textiles and beading materials are purchased from local markets and artisan shops to ensure that our money stays in the community and supports neighboring small businesses.

-Products are purchased directly from the producer, eliminating unnecessary middlemen who raise the price for consumers and take away from the producers’ profits.
+Products are purchased directly from the producer, eliminating unnecessary middlemen who raise the price for consumers and diminish producers' profits.
 JUSTA buys directly from our artisans.
 By keeping a tight chain of production, JUSTA is able to pay all participants in this chain a higher percentage.

 During retail events we make sure to educate our buyers on Fair Trade and the positive impact it has on the lives of our artisans.